vanderwijk/custom-post-widget/readme.txt

 = Can I change the output of the content blocks? =

 Yes, you can create your own template for the content blocks, you can do so by adding a file named custom-post-widget.php to your theme folder.
 More information about this can be found in this [support topic](https://wordpress.org/support/topic/patch-custom-widget-frontends/?replies=1)

+In the `example-templates` folder of this plugin you can find examples of templates for shortcodes and for widgets.

 = I have a feature request =